MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountMap.md

 - Understand the relationships between entities at all levels.
 - Get a full view of how your accounts are organized.
-- Find a particular account or a manager account’s place in the hierarchy.
+- Find a particular account or a manager accountâ€™s place in the hierarchy.
 - Identify how owned and linked accounts are grouped and organized.
 - View direct connections around entities.
 - Navigate up or down through the hierarchy.